GitbookIO/api-guide/plugins/README.md

 ## Publish your plugin

-GitBook plugins are published and installed from [NPM](https://www.npmjs.com).
+GitBook plugins required to be published on [NPM](https://www.npmjs.com).

 To publish a new plugin, you need to create an account on [npmjs.com](https://www.npmjs.com) then publish it from the command line: